filimor/uri-online-judge-c-sharp/README.md

 ## Usage

-Project problems are separated by category.
+Project problems are separated into categories.
 Each directory corresponds to the same main cateogory of the site.
-Just browse into that folder and look for the project by number.
+Just browse through this folder and search the project by number.

 ## Build With